 A LONG JOURNEY FOR “JUN” ~ HIS STORY Meet Jun ~ This six-year old male elephant was rescued by the Elephant Conservation Center (ECC) in Buon Don, Vietnam, in 2014.
 Still just a baby, Jun was found wandering alone in the forest, separated from his herd with a gaping hole in his trunk and missing much of his left foot.

 His life-threatening injuries were a result of a chance encounter with a poacher’s snare, which cut deep into his flesh and severed his muscles and bones, toes and pad.
 How long was he trapped in that snare?
 Did his mother struggle to free him?
 Was he left to die in the forest—alone?

 We don’t know the answers but—based on the severity of his injuries—Jun’s ordeal was long and painful and caused unimaginable suffering over an extended period of time.
 Today, thanks to the ECC and the Vietnam Elephant Initiative (VEI), Jun is safe.
 But he is not out of the woods.

 When discovered in the forest in 2014, Jun’s trunk had healed on its own (it now has a large, permanent hole), but his foot injury had festered and will require long-term care, including twice-daily cleanings and a daily soak-debride-medicate routine.
-When more intense treatments are needed and sedation is required, our new digital “Ele-Scale” will allow our skilled team of veterinarians to weigh Jun in order to determine his exact weight for accurate drug dosages.
+When more intense treatments are needed and sedation is required, our new digital “Ele-Scale” (purchased with funds generously donated by Buttonwood Park Zoo, USA) will allow our skilled team of veterinarians to determine Jun’s exact weight for accurate drug dosages.